Oxaliplatin and capecitabine

 - Tiredness and breathlessness due to a drop in red blood cells (anaemia) – you may need a blood transfusion

-- Tiredness (fatigue) affects 6 out of 10 people (60%) during and after treatment – most people find their energy levels are back to normal from 6 months to a year after their treatment ends
+- Tiredness and weakness (fatigue) affects 6 out of 10 people (60%) during and after treatment.
+Most people find their energy levels are back to normal from 6 months to a year after their treatment ends

-- Feeling or being sick affects about 8 out of 10 people (80%) but is usually well controlled with anti sickness medicines
+- Feeling or being sick affects about 8 out of 10 people (80%) – it is usually well controlled with anti sickness medicines

 - A sore mouth occurs in up to 4 out of 10 people (40%)

 - Loss of appetite affects 3 out of 10 people (30%)

 - Some people develop soreness, redness and peeling on the palms of the hands and soles of the feet (plantar-palmar syndrome).
 This may cause tingling, numbness, pain and dryness

 - Constipation affects 2 out of 10 people (20%) – your doctor or nurse may give you laxatives to help prevent this.
 Tell them if you are constipated for more than 3 days